EarthScope/portable-fdsnws-dataselect/docs/index.md

 3. There is no step 3!
 You should now have an executable named `run_fdsnws_dataselect`.

-## How to Prepare your data for the Server:
+## How to Prepare your Data for the Server:

 1. Use the program mseedindex (https://github.com/iris-edu/mseedindex) to create a Sqlite database containing an index of the miniseed data you wish to make available through your server.